mcandre/unmake/PARSING.md

 Escaped newlines occuring elsewhere in a makefile, may lack a definite parsing behavior.
 For example, in comments or general macro expressions.

 Escaped newlines occuring in the left side of macro assignment operators, in the opening line of rule declaration blocks, in general macro expressions, and near comments, reduce the readability.

-The portability risk of multiline *rule commands* is relatively minor.
-Most make implementations set the `SHELL` macro to a POSIX compatible sh interpreter able to pre-process escaped newlines, even when make itself runs in certain non-POSIX shells.

 ### Fail